November 30th 2022

 Your Trip Itinerary

 Travel to Incheon International Airport (IIA) in Seoul where normally you will be picked up by our arrival team.
-Currently due to Covid-19 restrictions, you will make your way on arrival to your accommodation (private school teachers) or quarantine hotel (public school teachers).
+You will make your way on arrival to your accommodation.

 During orientation you will learn about Korean culture, language and society, while forming friendships with other teachers.
 Previous cultural excursions included visiting a Taekwondo “dojang”, Korean cooking class, a visit to the Korean war memorial and the Hanbok experience at the Grand Palace in Seoul.

 It’s time to get into the classroom!
 You’ll be confident after already completing 120 hours of certified teacher training.
 You will either work in a public or private language school, depending on your suitability.

 Public school teachers work in the mornings and afternoons at between one to three schools, and classes have up to 30 students.
 Private schools, known as Hagwons have smaller classes and typically offer after extra curricular lessons in the early morning, afternoon and evenings.